SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 ![Points of interest](/images/11_qgis_poi_layer.jpg)

 Open the Processing toolbox and find the PostGIS loading tool we used earlier.
 Open it and set it up to load the poi shapefile into the database.
+Make sure to set the coordinate system to EPSG:27700, the unique id field to gid and the geometry column to geometry.
+Uncheck promote to multipart.

 Open or switch to PgAdminIII and connect to the pgRouting database.
 Open a SQL editor window.